 The project provides a highly cost-effective method for quantifying the entire cross-industry spectrum of underground natural gas storage wells and fields.
 From a scientific standpoint, this research fills an important gap in knowledge of the midstream natural gas supply chain — the storage sector.
 The comprehensive nature of the study — covering all important aspects of emissions quantification (total emissions across many fields, time history and variability, and uncertainty analysis) — will create a complete emissions inventory for the sector.
 Furthermore, the project will have long-term benefits for the environmental impacts of the natural gas storage system by providing important information about leak rates and frequencies, and specific high-risk components in use in the storage sector to operators and policymakers.
 Finally, this approach is a more cost- and resource-efficient means to quantify methane emissions from underground storage facilities than is currently available, and may represent a new paradigm for emissions monitoring by industry.

-The aircraft team is collecting emissions data from underground natural gas storage sites across the U.S. (including Alaska).
+The aircraft team has finished collecting emissions data from underground natural gas storage sites across the U.S. (including Alaska).
+In all, 29 unique underground natural gas storage facilities were flown for mass balance estimation of emissions.

-The ground-based dual-comb spectrometer was completed, underwent testing at the Table Mountain Test Site 8 km north of Boulder, CO.
+The ground-based dual-comb spectrometer was completed, underwent testing at the Table Mountain Test Site 8 km north of Boulder.
 It was then successfully deployed at the first storage site.
 The team has demonstrated collection of data from the first storage facility with 100% remote operation.

 The inversion/modeling team has performed inversions using data collected from the first storage site concurrent with aircraft mass-balance estimates from the same site.